-HISTORIC NEWELL HALL TO BE TRANSFORMED INTO A STUDENT LEARNING COMMONS
+HISTORIC NEWELL HALL TO BE RENOVATED

 Newell Hall was built in 1910 as the Florida Experiment Station and is the third oldest building on the University of Florida campus.
 On June 27, 1979, it was added to the U. S. National Register of Historic Places.
 The building was designed in Collegiate Gothic style by William Edwards and built by J.J.
 Caine Company.
 Renovated in 1943 under the direction of Rudolph Weaver, it was named in 1944 for noted entomologist Dr. Wilmon E. Newell, the Provost of Agriculture at the University of Florida from 1921 until his death in October 1943.